BloomTech-Labs/prismatopia/README.md

   * Provides an ORM to translate from Graphql to Postgres, Apollo resolvers mainly call a Prisma Client to access data
 * Postgres
   * Provides persistent storage for data, this is managed by AWS RDS in production but is run in a container during local development
+* Github
+  * Provides a place to hold the source code and Docker images

 ## Directories